supplycart/interview-case-study/README.md

 #   - 8000
 #   - 3306 (MySQL default port)

-# Run below command & wait until all of the containers have started.
+# Run either of the below command & wait about 1 minutes until all of the containers have started.
 # Container list:
 #   - supplycart_mysql
 #   - supplycart_app

+$ docker compose up --build

+# OR

+# run this instead if you don't want to check the container's log
 $ docker compose up --build --detach
 ```